neutmute/loggly-csharp/readme.md

 **Note** Version 3.5 has completely broken compatibility with prior versions to bring major improvements.
 Any existing code targeting versions < 3.0 will require modification.

-## Configuration
+## Configuration via app.Config
-Configuration is done via your app.config.
+Configuration may be done via your app.config.
 The minimal amount config you require is to specify your `customerToken`:

 	<configuration>
 	  <configSections>